ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc alb get`
 {: #cs_alb_get}

-View the details of an Ingress ALB in a cluster.
+Version 3.11 clusters only: View the details of an Ingress ALB in a cluster.
 {: shortdesc}

 ```